Schedule Backup Overview

 As for monthly mode, we can choose several days in a month to perform the backup.
 In the screenshot below, the program will run automatically at 10:36:57 AM in the 13th, 16th and 18th day of each month.

 For your information, incremental backup is strongly recommended in AOMEI Backupper, because it’s the backup method that will greatly save your time and space.
 By clicking "Advanced Setting" at the bottom of Schedule Backup interface, you can see that "Incremental Backup" is the default backup method.
-However, if you prefer other methods, you may also select your desired backup method between Full Backup and Differential Backup.
+However, if you prefer other methods, you may also select your desired backup method between Full Backup and Differential Backup (scheduled differential backup is supported in Professional edition).

 Another thing needs to be mentioned is that AOMEI Backupper’s Schedule Backup function is based on Windows built in Task Scheduler.
 Thus please make sure that Task Scheduler Service in your computer is enabled.
 To enable Scheduler Task Service, you may first double-click Services from Administrative Tools in Windows, then in the Name column, right-click Task Scheduler, and click Start.
 However, if you are unable to activate Task Scheduler, please uncheck “Use Windows Task Scheduler to run each schedule backups” in Advance Settings.
 AOMEI Backupper will then generate a background program in order to wake up the main program when the time is come.